-Instead of creditor submitting payment against your settlement account as a DEBIT (usually as a check by phone or ACH debit payment), DPG sends ACH payments as a CREDIT directly to creditors.
+Instead of a creditor submitting payment against your settlement account as a DEBIT (usually as a check by phone or ACH debit payment), DPG sends ACH payments as a CREDIT directly to creditors.

 What does this mean in terms of settlements?

-What are the benefits for Direct Pay?
+What are the benefits of Direct Pay?